 Some Favorite Books

-I really liked these when I read them, starting in my 20s.
-Not sure what I'd think if I re-read them now. —Namit
+I really liked these books when I read them at various points over the last three-plus decades, starting in my early 20s.
+It's hard to say what I'd think if I re-read them now. —Namit

 Non-fiction Books (alphabetical order by author's last name)